Andrejkf/solution_advanced_lane_finding/report_template.md

 4.1.3.
 Then pixels from lane lines were searched using a window of 120 pixels.
 Function getlanepixels() (cell 57 Jupyter notebook).

 4.1.4.
-After, a 2nd order polinomial function is aproximated to the curved lines described by lane lines using
+After, a 2nd order polinomial function is aproximated to the curved lines described by lane lines using numpy.polyfit function.
+Function getcurvedlaneline(). (cell 61 Jupyter notebook).

 Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this: